 The project is working to strengthen the expertise and performance of local actors in the field of food and nutrition security.
 It is active in three areas:

 - Improvements to advisory services on nutrition and nutrition-relevant basic health services

 - Improvement of facilities and know-how for drinking water and hygiene practices

 The project supports the national government’s priority policy of improving the food and nutrition situation of Myanmar society.

 It contributes directly to achieving the 2030 Agenda for Sustainable Development and SDGs, in particular Goal 2: end hunger, achieve food security and improved nutrition and promote sustainable agriculture.
 It will also contribute to SDG 3 (health care, particularly mother-and-child) and 6 (clean water and sanitation).

-Besides the Ministry of Health and Sports, the project partners include the agricultural departments and their structures at district and local levels.
+Aside from the Ministry of Health and Sports, the project partners include the agricultural departments and their structures at district and local levels.
 It works to improve managerial and technical skills for food and nutrition security among local and international non-governmental organisations.
-Moreover, it cooperates with the German organisation Malteser Hilfsdienst in the delivery of nutritional advice and nutrition-relevant basic health services, and with Deutsche Welthungerhilfe in the use of cross-sector approaches to promote balanced nutrition.
-The local NGO Mawk Kon carries out agricultural diversification activities as well as ‘WASH’ interventions to improve the drinking water supply, basic sanitation and hygiene.
-Furthermore, the project promotes private-sector approaches in cooperation with the Fruit- and Vegetable Association to increase the agricultural production.
+Cooperations exist with the international NGO Malteser for nutritional and hygiene advice and strengthening nutrition-related basic health services.
+The National Fruit and Vegetable Federation (MFVP) carries out agricultural diversification activities and provides training participants with the use of natural fertilisers and pesticides.
+There is a non-financial partnership with the ProciNut project of the Center for Developmental Research, which researches edible insects.